mitchellbpowell/website/p/worthwhile-things.markdown

 # FOSS / Free content

 Though we still await the Year of the Linux Desktop, open-source software has in some ways taken over the world, playing a major role in everything *but* the desktop.
 And desktop linux has gotten pretty good.
 As I type this, I'm using the default text editor of Ubuntu to input Markdown into a text file.
 The editor highlights the syntax automatically; I didn't have to do anything to set it up that way.
-It just knows I'm in markdown and helps me out.
+It just knows I'm in Markdown and helps me out.
+When I want to use my Markdown files to build a website, Jekyll is there to do it for me.

 Firefox, the default browser in Ubuntu, seems to do everything I want it to.
-When I want to use my Markdown files to build a website, Jekyll is there to do it for me.
+While repeatedly checking election projections at [fivethirtyeight.com](https://fivethirtyeight.com/) in the lead-up to the 2020 elections, their feature tracking odds of winning for both candidates didn't seem to work on my phone's Chrome browser, but Firefox opened it fine.
+Even Chrome runs on an open-source core -- Chromium -- and that in turn is running on my phone's Android operating system, which is built on a modified Linux kernel.

 Free and open-source software is just one genre of things that happen outside the realm of restrictive copyright.
 This larger set includes Wikipedia, which works in practice even if not in theory, and the massive and growing collection of books written in 1924 or earlier that one can find on the web.
 More recent books are more hit-or-miss, but are increasingly available to anyone who has googled "Sci-Hub" or "Library Genesis".
 Meanwhile, in a zone somewhere between the legality of old public domain books and the illegality of Library Genesis, the Internet Archive is experimenting with something they call "Controlled Digital Lending", which last time I checked was in legal limbo, awaiting court decisions.